Zandirin/Aurora/README.md

 - Add google maps data to show where the company is located so clients can easily get directions
 - Add a live chat for clients to contact the company easily and not have to wait for email communication
 - Add more interactive elements to keep users engaged
+- I'd like to think of a way to incorporate some images into the mobile variant of the site as in its current state it is rather plain looking, however, during testing, all tested images ruined the flow of the site and made it feel less organic.

 ## **Testing Phase**

 ### **Accessibility**

-Website was tested on the following browsers to ensure accessibility on most devices, tested all possible ways the site could be used and made sure it displayed correctly and was usable on all of the devices:
+Website was tested on the following browsers to ensure accessibility on most devices, testing included using the links, submitting template contact requests to test the contact form actually worked, using the navigation bar to move around the site, testing the carousels with swiping and clicking the circles below them to make sure functionality on both worked and made sure it displayed correctly and was usable on all of the devices:

 - Chrome
 ![Testing Chrome](assets/images/README-images/32inch.png)